LoRaMesher/LoRaMesher/README.md

 We can see that when starting a new instance of LoRa Mesher we need to pass through a function.

 ### Received packets function
-The function that is notified every time that the library receives a packet for the user is similar to the next one, Figure \ref{fig:processreceivedpacketsfunction}.
+The function that is notified every time that the library receives a packet for the user is similar to the next one.
 ```
   /**
    * @brief Function that process the received packets